-There are so many option to choose from!
-Of course you have houses and flats, but also boats, house boats, mobile homes, RVs, senior living communities, care homes and more!
+There are so many options to choose from!
+Of course, you have houses and flats, but also boats, houseboats, mobile homes, RVs, senior living communities, care homes, and more!

 For the other options, you will have a wide range of potential locations.
 So, take your time and really look into a location that suits your requirements going forward.